omoz4real/omoz4real.github.io/_posts/2023-02-01-getting-started-with-jakartaee10.md

 date: 2023-02-01
 ---

+Jakarta EE 10 was releasesd with three different profiles - **Full platform profile**, **Web Profile** and **Core Profile**.
 To get started with Jakarta EE 10 in Netbeans, Create Maven project by going to File > New Project then choose Java with Maven > Web Application and complete the wizard.
-Next include the following dependency in the pom.xml of the project.
+Next include the following dependency in the pom.xml

+To use the Full Platform profile in the project.
+Add the following dependency to the pom.xml file

 ```java